 a.
-For emergency search and arrest warrants after hours, on weekends, holidays or any time the courthouse is closed, the law enforcement officer shall contact the After-Hours Duty Judge by calling the duty judge phone.
-If after several attempts the officer is unable to contact the Duty Judge, the officer should call the Seminole County Sheriff's Department's COMM Center.
-The COMM Center will then attempt to contact the Duty
+For emergency search and arrest warrants after hours, on weekends, holidays or any time the courthouse is closed, the law enforcement officer shall contact the After-Hours Duty Judge by calling the duty judge.
+If after several attempts the officer is unable to contact the duty judge, the officer should call the Brevard County Sheriff's Department.
+The BCSO will then attempt to contact the duty judge on their home or cell phone and notify the judge that the officer is trying to make contact.

-- Judge on their home or cell phone and notify the Judge that the officer is trying to make contact. - b.
-The law enforcement officer should not contact the Duty Judge until the affidavit and warrant have been prepared and/ or uploaded to the E-warrant System and are ready for review and signature. - c.
-If the officer is using a paper warrant instead of an e-warrant, he or she should make arrangements with the Duty Judge for presenting the Judge with the affidavit and warrant
+- b.
+The law enforcement officer should not contact the duty judge until the affidavit and warrant have been prepared and/ or uploaded to the E-warrant System and are ready for review and signature. - c.
+If the officer is using a paper warrant instead of an e-warrant, they should make arrangements with the duty judge for presenting the judge with the affidavit and warrant.

-Done and Ordered this 4th day of August, 2014.
+Done and Ordered this 15th day of March, 2017.

-JOHN M. HARRIS JOHN M. HARRIS CHIEF JUDGE
+JOHN D. GALLUZZO JOHN D. GALLUZZO CHIEF JUDGE